-The Kul-Bas block has only limited remaining potential for any shallow gas but does present possible prospects at Cretaceous and Jurassic level and also some Permo Carboniferous potential.
+The Kul-Bas block has only limited remaining potential for any shallow gas but does present possible prospects at Cretaceous and Jurassic level and also some Permo-Carboniferous potential.
 The acquisition of an interest in the blocks around Kul-Bas by the French supermajor, Total S.A., further strengthens this view.

 In late 2012, Tethys went to tender for the acquisition of a further 200 km 2D seismic survey to define these prospects in Kul-Bas block better before further exploration drilling.
-This work has now been completed and the Klymene prospect at two Cretaceous and one Jurassic level has been identified for drilling later in 2014.
-An exploration well is planned on the Klymene prospect identified on these data and estimated to hold a potential gross unrisked mean recoverable resource of 421.66 mmbbls oil at 3 exploration levels.
+This work has now been completed and the Klymene prospect at two Cretaceous and one Jurassic level has been identified for drilling later in 2015.
+An exploration well is planned on the Klymene prospect (KBD02) identified on these data and estimated to hold a potential gross unrisked mean recoverable resource of 421.66 MMbbl oil (risked 106 MMbbl oil) at 3 exploration levels.
 See "Prospective Recoverable Resources".